How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Leave behind a roll of toilet paper for new residents

-You don’t need to spend a fortune to get your bathroom gleaming.
-Common household items make great cleaners.
-Pour baking soda into plugholes and fill with white vinegar to clear drains.
-Cut citrus fruit such as lemons in half, cover liberally with salt, and use them to scrub your faucets and get them really clean and smelling fresh.
+You don’t need to spend a fortune to get a bathroom gleaming — common household items work well.
+Pour baking soda into plugholes and follow with white vinegar to clear drains.
+Cut a lemon in half, cover it liberally with salt, and use it to scrub faucets clean and fresh-smelling.

-Fill a bag with white vinegar and tie over your showerhead to soak overnight, and use a mixture of two parts baking soda and one part hydrogen peroxide to refresh tile grout.
-Let the mixture sit on the grout for ten minutes then wipe clean with a sponge and warm water.
+Tie a bag of white vinegar over the showerhead to soak overnight, and use a mix of two parts baking soda to one part hydrogen peroxide on tile grout — let it sit ten minutes, then wipe clean with a sponge and warm water.

-Top Tip: Steam is a great cleaner, and your shower can generate it for you.
-Spray bathroom surfaces with an all-purpose cleaner, turn your shower on with the water as hot as it will go and close the door.
-After twenty minutes, your bathroom will have been steam cleaned and all you’ll have to do is wipe down the surfaces with a microfiber cloth.
+Top tip: steam is a great cleaner, and your shower makes it for free.
+Spray the surfaces with an all-purpose cleaner, run the shower as hot as it will go, and close the door.
+Twenty minutes later the bathroom is steam-cleaned and you just wipe everything down with a microfiber cloth.

-As a final touch, use a light coat of disinfectant spray to ensure the entire bathroom is clean and sanitized.
+As a final touch, use a light coat of disinfectant spray to make sure the whole bathroom is clean and sanitized.

 Kitchen

-Deep cleaning your kitchen before or after a move is always a good idea.
-It’s the room where you prepare your food so any dirt can have serious health consequences.
-When you’re moving houses, the kitchen should be the focal point of your fresh start.
+Deep cleaning the kitchen before or after a move is always worthwhile — it’s where you prepare food, so any dirt can have real health consequences.
+When you’re moving, the kitchen should be the focal point of your fresh start.

 Checklist

-• Wipe down cupboard and counter tops, baseboards, door frames, window sills and light switches
+• Wipe down cupboards and countertops, baseboards, door frames, window sills, and light switches

 • Clean inside cupboards and install new shelf paper

-• Wipe down faucets, door and cupboard handles
+• Wipe down faucets and door and cupboard handles

 • Wash walls and windows